nickvo94/Angular-Ori-App/README.md

 - Deploy the app on web-browsers:

   `ionic serve`
-- Deploy the app on smart phones
-- Make sure you have your physical device attached or a suitable emulator installed.
+- Deploy the app on smart phones (make sure you have your physical device attached or a suitable emulator installed)

   `ionic cordova run android` or `ionic cordova run ios`

 ## Screenshots